Maikuh/dr-utils/CONTRIBUTING.md

 * All public API methods **must be documented**.
 (Details TBC). -->

 - All features or bug fixes **must be tested** by one or more suites.
-- We follow [Airbnb's JavaScript Style Guide](https://airbnb.io/javascript), using ESLint.
+- We are using [Biome](https://biomejs.dev/) for lint/format, meaning we don't exactly follow a style guide (anymore).
+Make sure to exec `bun run biome` to confirm everything's as expected.